plyght/wax/README.md

 ## Acknowledgments

 Huge thanks to [@undivisible](https://github.com/undivisible) on GitHub for being a massive help and contributor to this project.
 Wax wouldn't be what it is without his support.
+[@undivisible](https://github.com/undivisible): Huge thanks to [@plyght](https://github.com/plyght) for making the original base and contributing with all our projects together.
+Keep an eye on our org!
+We are going to make great things together!

 ## License